watson-intu/self-docs/workshops-devcon/Workshop5–RunningIntuOnARaspberryPi/lab-docs/workshop_5.md

 	You should see a list of classes compiled and "All Done" at the end.

-## 3. Download the Self SDK onto your computer and add in the code for the LED gesture
+## 4. Download the Self SDK onto your computer and add in the code for the LED gesture
-**Note:** The download of the Self SDK should be performed on both the Raspberry Pi and the laptop.
+**Note:** Download the Self SDK on both the Raspberry Pi and the laptop.
 We will use the laptop as the development machine and transfer the updated files to the Raspberry Pi.

 ### A. Download the Self SDK